India Strikes Pakistani Village In Retaliation For Attack In Kashmir

 "In the face of imminent danger, a pre-emptive strike became absolutely necessary," Gokhale said.

-He accused Pakistan of taking "no concrete actions to dismantle the infrastructure of terrorism on its soil," and added that such a massive training camp "could not have functioned without the knowledge of Pakistan authorities."
+He accused Pakistan of taking "no concrete actions to dismantle the infrastructure of terrorism on its soil" and added that such a massive training camp "could not have functioned without the knowledge of Pakistan authorities."

 Tuesday's events bear an uncanny resemblance to what happened in 2016, when India announced that it had conducted surgical strikes against militant launch pads in Pakistani-controlled Kashmir.
 It claimed the strike killed dozens of militants.
-Pakistan confirmed that an operation had occurred, but disputed that it was successful, and said the death toll was much lower.
+Pakistan confirmed that an operation had occurred but disputed that it was successful and said the death toll was much lower.

 There's even a Bollywood film about the 2016 strikes, Uri, currently showing in Indian theaters.